 Creates a table.
 If the tables exists, this task won't change the table.

-Creates or updates a view.
+Creates or alters a view.

 Drops a database.
 Use DropIfExists to drop a database only if it exists.
 In MySql, this will drop a schema.